 The information on my blog is free, but some bloggers charge to access exclusive content.
 For example, a subscription fee to access monthly webinars or a private Facebook group.
 There are several paid and free WordPress membership plugins to support these activities.
 Also, you can use Patreon to monetize your content.

-An affiliate marketer promotes a company’s products/services and receives commissions for sale he or she produces.
-Basically, you find a product or service, promote it with your unique affiliate link, and earn a piece of the sale.
-For example, I use, recommend, and promote Bloom, a top-rated list building plugin.
-When someone clicks on my affiliate link and purchases Bloom, I will earn 50 percent of the sale ($45 to $125).
+Affiliate marketing is a performance-based marketing activity.
+An affiliate promotes a product/service online and receives compensation for achieving a specific objective or action.
+A merchant or advertiser specifies the goal, which is usually a valid sale.
+For example, I use, recommend, and promote Thrive Themes, a premium suite of WordPress plugins.
+When someone clicks on my affiliate link and purchases it, I’ll earn a 35 percent sales commission.
 Many bloggers and YouTubers do affiliate marketing in combination with running ads to make money.

 When I self-published WordPress Plugins in 2015, my primary goal was to direct readers to my website.
 My book continues to drive traffic, and I receive passive income in the form of royalties each time it sells.
 There is a sizeable audience for books about WordPress, website development, and search engine optimization (SEO).
 You might be interested in giving self-publishing a try, but keep in mind that generic WordPress content won’t be a hit with readers.

 There are many videos and tutorials about WordPress on YouTube, but for viewers who want more structure and guidance, online courses fill the gap.
-You can sell classes on e-learning marketplaces or independently with online course software from providers like Podia and Thinkific.
+You can sell classes on e-learning marketplaces or independently with an app.
 Alternatively, you can give free access to your course(s) to build your email list and drive traffic from the marketplace to your site.

 I previously managed a Facebook group of 40,000+ members and monetized it in several ways.
 For example, I generated income from affiliate marketing and sponsored/private ads.
 With a WordPress Facebook group, you could generate leads and promote products and services.
 Alternatively, you could seek the moderator duties of an established WordPress group in exchange for promotional activities.